 Taxable event.
-Tax of 24.4 cents a gallon is imposed on liquid fuel used in the propulsion system of a vessel.
+Tax is imposed on liquid fuel used in the propulsion system of a vessel.
+See Form 720 for the tax rate.

 The person who operates (or whose employees operate) the vessel in which the fuel is consumed is liable for the tax.
+If a vessel owner (or lessee) contracts with an independent contractor to operate the vessel, the independent contractor is the person liable for tax, regardless of who purchases the fuel.
 The tax is paid with Form 720.
 No tax deposits are required.